idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 After that, `start feed` statement will activate the feed, and start the dataflow from feed to its connected dataset.
 Multiple feeds can simultaneously be connected to a dataset such that the contents of the dataset represent the union of the connected feeds.
-Also one feed can be simultaneously connected to different target datasets.
+Also one feed can be simultaneously connected to multiple target datasets.

         use dataverse feeds;